salilab/saliweb/doc/installation.rst

 Prerequisites
 -------------

 * Python.
 The backend of the framework, which takes care of running jobs, is implemented in Python.
-It requires Python 2.6 or 2.7 (it is not tested with Python 3).
+It requires Python 2.6 or later (it should also work with Python 3).

 * `Flask <http://flask.pocoo.org/>`_.
 The frontend, which handles user submission of jobs and the display of results, is implemented in Python,